 Should you wish to lay an official complaint against any practitioner/therapist registered with the Allied Health Professions Council of South (AHPCSA), the following complaints procedure is provided for information purposes:

-2. The relevant excerpt from the 1983 Regulations to the Act reads as follows:
+- The relevant excerpt from the Regulations No.R.
+2610 3 December 1982 to the Act reads as follows:

 THE INSTITUTION OF A DISCIPLINARY INQUIRY

 a.
-The Chairperson of the relevant Professional Board will review the complaint and will usually direct that the respondent be requested to reply to the matter as per Section 13 (b) above;
+The AHPCSA Chairperson will review the complaint and will usually direct that the respondent be requested to reply to the matter as per Section 13 (b) above;

 b.
 The complaint will be sent to the respondent and he/she has a period of time in which to reply;

-d.
-The Professional Board will revert to the Registrar, through the Chairperson, with their decision and the matter will then proceed accordingly;
+- The Professional Board will revert to the Council approved Registrar application being considered the Department of Health, through the Chairperson of the Professional Board, with its decision and the matter will then proceed accordingly;

-5. Kindly formulate your complaint into a comprehensive and substantial affidavit and sign such before a Commissioner of Oaths (nearest SAPS office to your home would probably be the most convenient);
+- Formulate your complaint into a comprehensive and substantial affidavit, with all relevant supporting documentation, and sign such before a Commissioner of Oaths (nearest SAPS office to your home would probably be the most convenient);

-6. Provide the Registrar with the affidavit by scanning and emailing, followed by sending the hard copy by registered post to the postal address as follows: The Registrar, AHPCSA, Private Bag X4, Queenswood 0121.
+- Provide the AHPCSA administration with the affidavit by scanning and emailing to firstname.lastname@example.org, followed by sending the hard copy to the AHPCSA offices as per the address on the contact us page.